julianbruegger/corona-display/README.md

 ## Setup

-To setup the Display run `instal.sh`.
+To setup the Display run `install.sh`.
 This Installs all the dependencies.